juand-r/EMNLP-2019/README.md

 ## [Fake News](#contents)

-There are a few fake-news related papers that could go in here.
+There are a few fake-news related papers from EMNLP 2019 that could go in here.

+See also:

+- [A Stylometric Inquiry into Hyperpartisan and Fake News, ACL 2018](https://www.aclweb.org/anthology/P18-1022.pdf) - This has a taxonomy of fake news detection techniques and references to related work.
+- Robert Dale, NLP in a post-truth world.
+Natural Language Engineering, 2017
+- Papers by Victoria L. Rubin

 ## [Relation extraction and Knowledge graphs](#contents)